 You’ll also need a real-time product feed set up so AdRoll can access your products and product details.
 This can all be done using one of our E-commerce Integrations or by setting up the AdRoll Pixel.

-To create your automated flow, simply navigate to the Automated Emails tab in your AdRoll Dashboard.
+To create your automated flow, simply navigate to the Emails tab in your AdRoll Dashboard.
 Then click to Create a campaign and select the recipe called Recover Cart Abandoners.

 Selecting Your Trigger